 The Naturalization Process

-Prospective citizens who meet the requirements listed above can start the naturalization process by filing form N-400, the application for naturalization.
+Prospective citizens who meet the requirements listed above can start the naturalization process by filing Form N-400, the application for naturalization.
 You will be required to submit your application, necessary documents, and application fees to the USCIS.
 They will then require you to attend a biometrics appointment.
 Finally, you will have to attend an interview with a USCIS officer who will ask about your application, your background, and take the English and civics test.
-There are some exceptions that may allow you to avoid these tests.
+Some applicants, such as those who qualify under the 50/20, 55/15, or 65/20 rules, or those who receive a medical waiver, may be exempt from certain parts of the English or civics tests.
 Upon being approved, you will be able to conclude the process with a naturalization ceremony.

 The naturalization ceremony is the final date of the process and is sure to be a very memorable day in your life.
-At the ceremony, you will return your Green Card, check in with the immigration officer, take the Oath of Allegiance to the United States, and finally, receive your Certificate of Naturalization.
+At the ceremony, you will return your Green Card unless it is unavailable due to loss, expiration, or prior surrender, in which case USCIS may waive the requirement, check in with the immigration officer, take the Oath of Allegiance to the United States, and finally, receive your Certificate of Naturalization.

 Benefits of Becoming a Citizen

 Once you have officially become a citizen of the United States, you will be able to enjoy a number of benefits.
-You will be able to vote, obtain a U.S. passport, bring additional family members to the United States for citizenship, hold positions in government, and more.
+You will be able to vote, obtain a U.S. passport, petition certain family members to immigrate to the United States as permanent residents, hold positions in government, and more.
 You should also be sure to inform the Social Security Administration of your change in status.

 Contact a NJ Naturalization Attorney

-Becoming a U.S. citizen comes with great opportunity.
+Becoming a U.S. citizen comes with great opportunities.
 Serving immigrants as they pursue their dream of naturalization is a pleasure and an honor.
 Seeing them take an oath of allegiance is so inspiring.
 If you are looking forward to becoming a U.S. citizen, it is important to have an experienced legal team guide you through each step.
 We congratulate you on taking such a significant step.
 We know how important this is to you and are here to make sure any obstacles are overcome.
-Contact the Law Offices of Christopher T. Howell, Esq. today.
+Contact a naturalization attorney from the Law Offices of Christopher T. Howell, Esq. today.